 As only limited information is available on the full host range, there is also potential for spread on other species of Pinus as well as non-Pinus hosts.
 Currently there is no evidence to suggest P. pluvialis is circulating in the plant trade, despite the scattered outbreak findings in the UK (Section 6 - Summary).
 However, movement of infected plants in trade would allow long-distance jumps and new disease foci to be initiated so spread could occur quickly or even very quickly.
-Again, due to lack of information on the extent of the host range, and the pathogen source of the known outbreaks in the UK, there is medium confidence in this rating.
+Although there is a lack of information on the extent of the host range, the testing conducted so far (see Table 3) suggests that P. pluvialis has a limited host range and major UK conifer species such as Sitka spruce, Scots pine and Corsican pine have little or no susceptibility to bark infections.
+However, the initiating source of the pathogen causing the current outbreaks in the UK is unknown, hence medium confidence in this rating.